wisterose/Frameworks/component_framework.md

 ## What This System Manages

-Here’s a non-exhaustive list of what I manage using this setup:
+Here's a non-exhaustive list of what I manage using this setup:

 - Characters
 - Trinket spawns
-- Killparts
+- Kill parts
 - Spawn locations
 - NPCs
 - Area triggers